Wantage: Transport

 Wantage is at the crossing of the B4507 valley road, the A417 road between Streatley and Cirencester, the A338 road between Hungerford (and junction 14 of the M4 motorway) and Oxford, and the B4494 road to Newbury.

 Wantage is well connected by bus services linking the town with Oxford and other nearby towns and villages.
-Stagecoach West run the S9 service up to every 20 minutes between Oxford and Wantage.
-Oxford Bus Company run the cityX1 service up to every 30 minutes between Oxford, Abingdon and Wantage.
-Thames Travel run the connector X32 service up to every 30 minutes between Oxford, Didcot, Harwell Campus and Wantage, the connector X36 service up to every 30 minutes between Didcot, Milton Park and Wantage, and the 67 service up to every 60 minutes between Faringdon and Wantage.
-Monday to Saturday daytimes, there are up to seven buses per hour operating between Wantage and Oxford, and up to four buses per hour operating between Wantage and Didcot.
-Night buses NS9 and cityNX1 also operate on Friday and Saturday evenings, providing late night services between Wantage, Abingdon and Oxford.
+Stagecoach West run the S9 service up to every 20 minutes between Oxford, Botley, Cumnor, East Hanney, Grove and Wantage.
+Oxford Bus Company run the X1 service up to every hour between Oxford, Abingdon, Marcham, East Hanney, Grove and Wantage.
+Thames Travel run both the X35 service up to 30 minutes between Didcot, GWP North, Harwell Campus, East Hendred, Wantage and Grove, and the X36 service up to every 30 minutes between Didcot, Milton Park, Steventon, East Hanney, Grove and Wantage Monday to Saturday daytimes. and Pulham's Coaches run both the 67 service up to every hour between Wantage, East Challow, Stanford in the Vale and Faringdon, and the 68 service 2-4 times a day between Wantage, East Challow, Childrey, Uffington and Faringdon.
+There are up to seven buses per hour operating between Wantage and Oxford, and up to four buses per hour operating between Wantage and Didcot.
+Night buses NS9 and NX1 also operate on Friday and Saturday evenings, providing late night services between Wantage, Abingdon and Oxford.

 Wantage does not have a railway station; Didcot Parkway, 8 miles to the east, is the nearest station, with services towards Reading, Oxford, London, Bristol and Cheltenham.
-The Great Western Main Line is just north of Grove (2 miles North of Wantage) where the former Wantage Road railway station used to be.
+The Great Western Main Line is just north of Grove (2 miles north of Wantage) where the former Wantage Road railway station used to be.
 It was closed during the Beeching cuts in 1964.
 The Wantage Tramway used to link Wantage with Wantage Road station.
 The tramway's Wantage terminus was in Mill Street and its building survives, but little trace remains of the route.
 One of the tramway's locomotives, Shannon, alias Jane, is preserved at Didcot Railway Centre.
 Oxfordshire County Council have ambitions to open a railway station on the former Wantage Road site.
 In 2018 a feasibility study was carried out for a new Wantage & Grove Parkway station with the hope that the proposed station could be served by a new service operating between Bristol and Oxford.
 The proposed station received backing from Network Rail in 2021 after a new Oxfordshire rail study was published, which recommended a new station at Wantage/Grove, subject to additional main line infrastructure.